 A root canal infection can cause pain and endanger your oral health.
 Left untreated, your tooth will eventually need to be extracted.
-While root canal treatment has an intimidating reputation, Drs.
-Todd Martin and Brian Riel use advanced technology and gentle techniques for a more comfortable experience at our Murfreesboro, TN, practice.
+While root canal treatment has an intimidating reputation, Dr. Todd Martin uses advanced technology and gentle techniques for a more comfortable experience at our Murfreesboro, TN, practice.

 At Bluegrass Dental, we provide state-of-the-art dental care and welcoming service.
 We are proud to offer leading care that protects your oral health.